Konloch/Jaxon/README.md

           + Your JDK will be in {user}/.jaxon/JDK
         + If you haven't done that, just run the following command
           + `jaxon jdk jdk-1.8`
-        + Then set it as the SDK loaded from folder 'jdk-1.8' in Intellij.
+        + Then set the JDK folder as the SDK in Intellij:
             + F4 for Module Settings
             + Project > SDK > Edit
             + Click the Plus > Add JDK...